SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 I mean, that's the scary thing.
 Do we even have money?

-You talk about your joke about your money is like numbers on a thing every month.
+You talk about your joke about you, your money is like numbers on a thing every month.
 And the next month, the numbers change.

 Do I have it?
 If I needed it, can I get it?
 I don't know.

 It used to be cash.
 You know, I got this money right here.
-But so

-if they say one day, you know, they're doing these things where they say, if you go in a store or if you have a
+if they say one day, you know, they're doing these things where they say, if you go in a store or if you have a,

-you're you get you get emissions where you can do this much driving in a day and this much gas you use in a day.
+you're, you get, you get emissions where you can do this much driving in a day and this much gas you use in a day.
 And if you go over that,

 it stops.
 You know, stuff like that is probably in the future.